tartansandal/bash-completion-recipe/README.md

 ## What about users who install `bash-completion` into a non-base environment.

-Modified Scenario Steps:
+Modified Scenario Steps 2 and 4:

-2.a User installs a version of `bash-completion` in a specific environment.
+20. User installs a version of `bash-completion` in a specific environment.
-4.a User expects that version of bash completion to be active only that environment.
+40. User expects that version of bash completion to be active only that environment.

 Solutions 1 and 2 use the "place-holder prefix" so that paths to the library and data directories are already accounted for in this case.